top of page

 3. Consider energy-efficient cooking appliances

 Take a look at some of the more frequent cooking appliances being used in the kitchen.
 Can we swap them out for more energy-efficient alternatives?
-We’ve listed some carer favourites below.
+We’ve listed some favourites below.

 Slow cooker or pressure cookers